v-thepet/reusable-content/azure-monitor/horizontals/horz-monitor-alerts.md

 There are many sources of common alerts for Azure resources.
 For examples of common alerts for Azure resources, see [Sample log alert queries](/azure/azure-monitor/alerts/alerts-log-alert-query-samples).

 The common alert schema standardizes the consumption of Azure Monitor alert notifications.
-For more information, see [Common alert schema for ](/azure/azure-monitor/alerts/alerts-common-schema).
+For more information, see [Common alert schema](/azure/azure-monitor/alerts/alerts-common-schema).

 <!-- TODO in include - Put in information on various types of alerts or guidance on how to choose which types to use. -->